 I am reliably informed that the same person who promoted REST is seeking to ensure that the use of a single dog (or rat) is formally added to the IMAS.
-This has already started with the GICHD adoption of “animals”(replacing “dogs”) and the aoption of silly rat logos and an effort was made for adjust IMAS to permit the acreditation of single "wonder animals" in early 2017.
-That was not permitted because of the absnece of compeling evidence that it could work.
+This has already started with the GICHD adoption of the word “animals”(replacing “dogs”) and the adoption of silly rat logos - and an effort was made for adjust IMAS to permit the accreditation of single "wonder animals" in early 2017.
+That was not permitted because of the absence of compelling evidence that it could work.
 Giving IMAS support for the interests of APOPO would be as morally and professionally hazardous as its previous support for MECHEM’s MEDDS system (renamed REST by the rat advocate).
-Knowingly adding unproven and hazardous procedures to the IMAS puts Review Board members at risk of being held liable when trusting end-users believe they have done background research amounting to “due dilligence” – which, in APOPO’s case, there is apparently no evidence that anyone has.
+Knowingly adding unproven and hazardous procedures to the IMAS puts Review Board members at risk of being held liable when trusting end-users believe they have done background research amounting to “due diligence” – which, in APOPO’s case, there is apparently no evidence that anyone has.

 The available records of demining accidents and "missed-hazards" provide evidence that the use a single dog to conduct a search is inadequate and has led to hazardous land being deemed "safe".
 The records are incomplete, so not comprehensive, but in the absence of other evidence these records can be expected to carry more weight during a legal dispute than the unsupported opinion of self-interested individuals.

-APOPO is a “not for profit” organisation but I can find no public record of its accounts.
+APOPO is a “not for profit” organisation but I can find no public record of its accounts (apparently making this public is not necessary when based in Belgium).
 The APOPO publicity makes grand claims for “cost-effectiveness” but a failure to publish their accounts makes that impossible for anyone to independently assess.
 It is possible that their real clearance work is all done manually and that the rats are just a lucrative publicity angle.
 If that is so, their rat cost-effectiveness claims are simply untrue.
-Whatever, I believe that its management and advisors are highly paid to ensure that its humanitarian purposes are met but, based on the publicity material I have seen, it is my opinion that they fail to achieve their humanitarian goal and so both mislead their donors and take money under the equivalent of false pretences.
+Whatever, I believe that its management and advisors are highly paid to ensure that its humanitarian purposes are met but, based on the publicity material I have seen, it is my opinion that they fail to achieve their humanitarian goal and so both mislead their donors and take money under an amoral equivalent of false pretences.